Introduction to cryptographic libraries¶

 ) in the list, and can reach the same conclusion.

-Another way to check for such dependencies, but without the recursion, is via objdump
+Another way to check for such dependencies (without recursion) is via objdump

 .
-This may need to be installed via the binutils
+You may need to install it with the binutils

 package, as it’s not mandatory.